The Accords on the Future of Environmental Philanthropy (V7)

 No successful grantmaker acts alone.
 Partnership with communities, movements and across sectors is both a smart strategy and a responsibility.
 Philanthropy’s best work depends on collaboration that replaces competition with shared purpose.

-Our Shared Vision for the Future of Philanthropy
+Our Shared Vision for the Future of Environmental Philanthropy

 Belong Fully to the Movement

 Philanthropy’s strength lies in its willingness to stand shoulder to shoulder with people taking risks and making change.
-Grantmakers participate in movements rather than observing them from afar and “build the good and fight the bad” by leaning in and quickly adapting.
+Grantmakers participate in movements by leaning in and quickly adapting to movement strategy rather than observing from afar.

 Practice Accountability

-Philanthropy operates as a community to support the group project of surviving.
-A thriving community creates and reinforces accountability to sustain relationships.
-Impactful philanthropy supports transparency, shared learning, and mutual responsibility among peers and partners for purpose.
+Philanthropy operates as a community to support the planetary project of surviving.
+A thriving community creates and reinforces accountability to sustain relationships through transparency, shared learning, and mutual responsibility among peers and partners.

 Communities everywhere hold lessons about justice, joy, and innovation.
-Philanthropy invests in the local experience as part of a global system, connecting efforts across movements, geographies, contexts, and disciplines.
+At its best, philanthropy invests in the local experience as part of a global system, connecting efforts across movements, geographies, contexts, and disciplines.
 Collaboration across boundaries— cultural, sectoral, and political—is not optional; it is how relevance and impact are sustained.

 Act in Real Time

 The world is changing faster than philanthropy is.
-Grantmakers think about and plan portfolios generationally, questioning their structures, missions, and practices with the understanding that new systems and structures will be built.
+Grantmakers must think about and plan portfolios generationally, questioning their structures, missions, and practices with the understanding that new systems and structures must be built.

 Stand Firm for Dignity

-Philanthropy stands firm to resist regression and reject neutrality because it’s right.
-Steadfast conviction means refusing to settle for incremental change when lives and ecosystems are at stake.
+Philanthropy stands firm to resist regression and reject neutrality in moments of moral crises.
+Steadfast conviction means refusing to settle for incremental change when lives and ecosystems are at stake, and protecting the reputation of our grantee partners.

 Appropriately Assess Risk